Surrey County Cricket Club in 2005

 August began with a five-wicket Championship loss to Sussex, before winning two successive National League games, against Kent and Leicestershire.
 A virtual second XI, nevertheless including Mark Butcher and Saqlain Mushtaq, drew with Bangladesh A. The fourth day of their Championship match with Gloucestershire was rained off, meaning that Surrey had to endure their seventh draw of the season, and were still in the relegation zone.
 Even in one-day cricket, rain haunted them, as the National League clash with Kent was rained off, and they suffered their eighth Championship draw of the season against Hampshire, as relegation became an all the more imminent threat.
 Two matches in the National League followed before the end of August, which both ended in losses, to Somerset and Sussex.

 September, however, began well for Surrey, as they recorded an eight-wicket League victory over Derbyshire.
 Their winning ways didn't last long, however, as they drew with Warwickshire in the Championship before losing in the National League, and on the second day of their "relegation play-off" with Middlesex Surrey were confined to relegation in the Championship, as they had conceded too many bonus points.
-Despite going on to win by an innings and 39 runs, and also recording a victory Scottish Saltires in the National League, the season ended on a glum note for Surrey.
+Despite going on to win by an innings and 39 runs, and also recording a victory against Scottish Saltires in the National League, the season ended on a glum note for Surrey.